-Exit Interview
+Exit Counseling

-Students who are enrolled less than half time, withdraw, or graduate from SCNM are required by the U.S. Department of Education to complete the online exit counseling.
-Exit counseling helps borrowers understand their responsibilities when repaying on their federal student loans.
+Students who are enrolled less than half-time, withdraw, or graduate from Sonoran University are required by the U.S. Department of Education to complete the online exit counseling.
+Exit counseling helps borrowers understand their responsibilities when repaying their federal student loans.
 Please visit https://studentaid.gov/ for more information.